Skip to Main Content

 • Roles are not shown if there is only one gender represented in that role.

-• Blank squares are shown when the role is not available in that reporting year.
+• Blank squares are shown when no one is reported in that role for that reporting year.

 Gender composition by pay quartile

 The chart below divides your workforce into four equal quartiles of employees by total remuneration full-time equivalent pay.
 The number in each pay quartile represents the proportion of employees of each gender.
 Your workforce is shown in the top bar, with darker shading.
-The Industry Comparison Group gender composition for each quartile is shown in the second bar with lighter shading.
+The gender composition of all employees in your Comparison Group for each quartile is shown in the second bar with lighter shading.

 A disproportionate concentration of men in the upper quartiles and/or women in the lower quartiles can drive a positive gender pay gap.